chrisdoc/thesis/thesis.md

-The following assumptions are based on *Voronoi diagrams–a survey of a fundamental geometric data structure* by Aurenhammer @Aurenhammer1991 *Computational Geometry: Algorithms and Applications* by Makr de Berg @Berg2000.
+The following assumptions are based on *Voronoi diagrams–a survey of a fundamental geometric data structure* by Aurenhammer @Aurenhammer1991 and *Computational Geometry: Algorithms and Applications* by Makr de Berg @Berg2000.
 Let $P=\{p_1,p_2,...,p_n\}$ be a set of $n$ distinct points, in our case the location of each cell site.
 The Voronoi diagram of $P$ is a subdivision of the plane into $n$ cells.
 The property that